-Each year, the AMC allocates its air cargo capacity needs to different teams of airlines based on a point system that is determined by the amount and types of aircraft that each team of airlines pledges to the CRAF program.
+Each year, the AMC allocates its air capacity requirements to different teams of CRAF participating airlines based on a mobilization value point system that is determined by the amount and types of aircraft that each team of airlines pledges to the CRAF program.
 We participate in the CRAF program through a teaming arrangement with other airlines, led by FedEx.
-Our team is one of three major teams participating in the CRAF program.
+Our team is one of four major teams participating in the CRAF program during our current contract year.
 Several factors could adversely affect the amount of AMC flying that is allocated to us, including:

-- changes in the CRAF contracting mechanism; - the formation of new competing teaming arrangements; - the withdrawal of any of our team's current partners, especially FedEx;

-- a reduction of the number of aircraft pledged to the CRAF program by us or other members of our team; or - increased participation of other carriers on other teams in the CRAF program.
+- changes in the CRAF contracting mechanism; - the formation of new competing teaming arrangements; - the withdrawal of any of our team's current partners, especially FedEx; - a reduction of the number of aircraft pledged to the CRAF program by us or other members of our team; or - increased participation of other carriers on other teams in the CRAF program.

-Any reduction in our share of or profitability from AMC flying could have a material adverse effect on our business, results of operations and financial condition.
+Any changes to the CRAF program that would result in a reduction in our share of or profitability from AMC flying could have a material adverse effect on our business, results of operations and financial condition.